tcadigan/reginleif/README.md

 Notes:

 This is one of the last "first generation" Rogue like games.
-The download is mislabeled as 0.75, however all of the source indicates this is 0.80.
-Unfortunate indeed.
-From what I gather this is the second public (non-alpha) release.
+There is conflicting information about what version this actually is, some sources indicate that it is 0.80, others indicate that it is 0.75.
+I am opting to go with 0.80.